virtual/100daysofcode/index.md

   - Day 50: Technical audit of your site (part 2)
   - Day 51: Producing a technical backlog
   - Day 51, 52, 66: Benchmarking against your competitors
-  - Day 66, 76: SEO common pitfalls
+  - Day 66, 76, 77: SEO common pitfalls
-  - Creating a Keyword Universe
+  - Day 81: Creating a Keyword Universe
   - Creating your North Star Goal
   - Creating your monthly report
   - Site structure and internal linking